Skip to content

 Upstream TLS

-Upstream TLS settings are configured using the experimental BackendTLSPolicy attached to a Service via a target reference.
+Upstream TLS settings are configured using the BackendTLSPolicy attached to a Service via a target reference.

 This resource can be used to describe the SNI the Gateway should use to connect to the backend and how the certificate served by the backend Pod(s) should be verified.